-Anthony Sandler, MD, is the senior vice president and surgeon-in-chief of the Joseph E. Robert, Jr., Center for Surgical Care, Children’s National Health System and the Diane and Norman Bernstein Professor of Pediatric Surgery, as well as a principal investigator of the Care Accelerators Initiative in the Sheikh Zayed Institute.
-Dr. Sandler is internationally known for his research and clinical work on childhood solid tumors and operative repair of congenital anomalies of the gastro-intestinal tract.
+Anthony Sandler, M.D., is the director of the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Hospital, senior vice president and surgeon-in-chief of the Joseph E. Robert, Jr., Center for Surgical Care, the Diane and Norman Bernstein Professor of Pediatric Surgery, as well as a principal investigator of the Care Accelerators Initiative in the Sheikh Zayed Institute.
+Dr. Sandler is internationally known for his research and clinical work on childhood solid tumors and operative repair of congenital anomalies of the gastrointestinal tract.
 Dr. Sandler has received several awards for outstanding teaching as well as the Joel Rosyln Young Investigator Award from the Association for Academic Surgeons.
 He currently serves on several committees of the American Pediatric Surgical Association and has published more than 70 peer- reviewed manuscripts in clinical and scientific medical journals.
 Dr. Sandler was educated at the University of Pretoria in South Africa, the University of Iowa, and the Hospital for Sick Children in Toronto, Canada.

-Kolaleh Eskandanian is the executive director of the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Health System.
+Kolaleh Eskandanian is the executive director of the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Hospital.
 The Institute is an R&D incubator and accelerator, focused on developing pediatric surgical and medical products.
 In this capacity, she manages a $10 million/year portfolio of over 40 medical device, therapeutics, and health software projects in various stages of development.
 She is also the executive director of the FDA-funded National Capital Consortium for Pediatric Device Innovation, focused on accelerating the path to market for pediatric devices.
 Kolaleh works with a large network of small and large businesses, nonprofits, and government agencies---all to promote a cause close to her heart, addressing the unmet medical needs of children.
 She is the producer of two annual innovation competitions that select small businesses who demonstrate the ability to address a significant medical need in the pediatric space.
 Since early 2014, a total of 12 pediatric medical device companies have been funded through these competitions.

 Kolaleh’s own innovations are in the market space, used by millions.
 She is the lead inventor of the first-ever adverse event reporting system, initially deployed in a research academic environment.
 This technology and its derivatives have now been in the market for over 10 years.
 She has had leadership roles in the development of the first web-based trouble entry management system for a Fortune 100 company in the telecommunications sector.
 She has been a key contributor in securing over $40 million in government funding for two large research enterprises.